 Given its significance to the global copper industry and the likely multi-generational nature of the business, Oyu Tolgoi is being developed with a distinctly long-term view.
 Guided by Oyu Tolgoi's vision, 'From natural wealth to enduring value, knowledge and skill', the partners and stakeholders involved in the project are focused on delivering a safe and globally competitive copper business that contributes to and facilitates the prosperity of Mongolia.

 At full production, the underground mine will produce 95 thousand tonnes of ore each day.
-This will triple Oyu Tolgoi’s annual production of copper concentrate; making us the world’s third largest copper mine.
+This will triple Oyu Tolgoi’s annual production of copper concentrate; making us the world’s fourth largest copper mine.